lanterno/beats/README.md

 - [x] Remove deprecated app
 - [x] Deploy on GCC
 - [x] Migrate old data
+- [x] Web App in VueJS
+- [ ] Deploy to Cloud Run
+- [ ] Finish CD using GCR, Cloud Run, and Cloud Build
 - [ ] Smart assistant (alexa or google for a start)
 - [ ] Enhance API by providing a timer-specific API.